open-policy-agent/eopa/examples/kubernetes/README.md

 # Kubernetes Deployment

-Example code for [deployment](https://docs.styra.com/enterprise-opa/installation/deployment) of Styra Enterprise OPA in a Kubernetes cluster.
+Example code for [deployment](https://docs.styra.com/enterprise-opa/installation/deployment) of EOPA in a Kubernetes cluster.

 To run the example code in a local [kind](https://kind.sigs.k8s.io) cluster, follow the steps outlined below.